 swimwear with sleeves

-If you aren’t keen on your upper arms, the options used to be fairly limited when it came to swimsuits.
+If you like to downplay your upper arms, your swimsuit options used to be pretty limited.
 However, swimsuits with sleeves (like the choices below) are particularly on trend this summer.

 Summersalt The Ruffle Backflip